DLR-TS/OSMP-Service/README.md

 # OSMP Service

-The OSMP Service can open a OSMP-FMU (https://github.com/OpenSimulationInterface/osi-sensor-model-packaging).
+The OSMP Service can open a [OSMP](https://github.com/OpenSimulationInterface/osi-sensor-model-packaging)-FMU.
 The OSMP Service is addressed by the [CoSiMa](https://github.com/DLR-TS/CoSiMa).
 A CoSiMa instance together with multiple OSMP Service instances creates a simulation.

 The OSMP Service act as a server.
 The address can be given as [::]:\<port\> via command line parameter.